Computing Shor's algorithmic steps with classical light beams: Introduction

 Entanglement plays a key role in implementing quantum algorithms.
-The celebrated Shor's algorithm relies on the entanglement of two quantum states, guised as two computational registers, to speed up the finding of the correct factor of a large integer~\cite{shor}.
-The two registers can be physically realized by superconducting qubits~\cite{Lucero}, nuclear spins~\cite{Vandersypen}, or optical photons~\cite{Lu,Politi}.
-Comparing to quantum entanglement exemplified in the these quantum systems, classical entanglement can obtain a similar correlation level while having additional merits of coherence, generation, and detection~\cite{Forbes,Ladd}.
-Therefore, classical entanglement has potentials in some applications intended for quantum systems, such as quantum communication and computation~\cite{T=0000F6ppel,Spreeuw-1,Deutsch}.
-Several quantum algorithms, including Deutsch algorithm~\cite{Perez-Garcia}, quantum walk~\cite{Goyal}, and quantum Fourier transform (QFT)~\cite{Song}, have been implemented with classical entanglement.
-Nonetheless, the realization of Shor's algorithm in classical optics is less explored.
+The celebrated Shor's algorithm relies on the entanglement of two quantum states, guised as two computational registers, to speed up the finding of the correct factor of a large integer~\citep{Shor}.
+The two registers can be physically realized by superconducting qubits~\citep{Lucero}, nuclear spins~\citep{Vandersypen}, or optical photons~\citep{O=002019Brien,Lu,Lanyon,Politi,Martin-lopez}.
+Compared to quantum entanglement exemplified in these quantum systems, classical entanglement obtains a similar correlation level while having additional merits in coherence, generation, and detection~\citep{Forbes,Ladd}, making classical entangled systems substitute the roles of quantum entangled states in communication and computation~\citep{T=0000F6ppel,Spreeuw-1,Deutsch}.
+In this work, we apply the concept of classical entanglement to propose a gedanken experiment using entirely classical sources and optical elements to study the realizability of Shor's algorithm.